jon-harper/OmniBox/Panels/Front Panel/readme.md

 - USB C
 - No USB panel mount

+All three variants require printing the holder and cap files in `Misc/Lanmu Micro SD Extension`.

 *If you do not have an SD card extension, flashing your MCU will require removing the lid or display to access the SD card slot.*

 ## `Template`